 Portland Veterans Stand Down

-The Portland Veterans Stand Down – Oregon’s largest – honors and supports Veterans, who are often either experiencing or at-risk of homelessness.
-Women and men who have served in the military access essential supportive resources and services, employment, and connections to local, state, and federal support.
+The Portland Veterans Stand Down – Oregon’s largest – honors and supports Veterans, many of whom are often either experiencing or at-risk of homelessness.
+People who have served in the military access essential supportive resources and services, employment, and connections to local, state, and federal support.
 This community-led partnership combines local nonprofits, government officials, corporations, and businesses to welcome more than 400 veterans annually.

-Join us on September 10th at the Veterans Memorial Coliseum Plaza from 9 AM - 12 PM for a special scaled-down hybrid event.
-Please note that due to an increase in COVID-19 cases, we are only able to offer limited resources at this year's Stand Down, including:
+Join us on September 9th at the Veterans Memorial Coliseum Plaza from 9 AM - 1 PM for a return to our in-person event.
+We are excited to offer a full range of resources at this year's Stand Down, including:

 - Military Surplus